ibm-cloud-docs/vmware-service/getting-started.md

 Before you order an instance, consider the size of the VMware® deployment required.

-VMware® deployments are sized based on the CPU, memory, and storage that are required to run the targeted workload.
+VMware deployments are sized based on the CPU, memory, and storage that are required to run the targeted workload.
 If you are planning a workload migration from on-premises to the cloud, the on-premises size is a good starting point.
 VMware deployments are elastic and you can resize them at any time.

 After the basic size of the VMware environment is established, consider the {{site.data.keyword.vmware-service_short}} deployment type of multitenant or single-tenant instance.